Set up GitHub pull request comments

 - Reference

-- A link to additional information about the vulnerability from GitHub Advisory Database and the National Vulnerability Database (NVD), if available.
+- A link to additional information about the vulnerability from its source, such as the GitHub Advisory Database and the National Vulnerability Database (NVD), if available.

 Steps to set up PR comments